 fbpx

 It wasn’t until I was broken, stuck, and lost that I finally discovered what my spiritual life meant to me.
-After experiencing over 6 years of trauma and heartbreak over not being able to conceive a child to full term, I needed help.
+After experiencing over six years of trauma and heartbreak over not being able to conceive a child to full term, I needed help.
 I needed faith.
 I needed to believe that I was going to be okay.

 Wait, is this what it feels like to have faith?
 Faith that I will be okay?
 Faith that there is something bigger than me, guiding me, supporting me?
 Faith that everything can and will work out?
 It felt good.
 It felt like I could stop holding my breath and finally exhale.